Home

 Recorded in the middle of Van der Graaf's down-period, Chameleon in the Shadow of the Night is more what we've come to expect from the man; doom, gloom and a scorpion on the sleeve.
 Despite the intensity of the instrumental work, Hammill's music is essentially singer-songwriter material, making little sense without a lyric sheet and enough commitment from the listener to actually listen to the words.
 German Overalls namechecks other band members, giving vital clues to the band's initial breakup, while pretty much every other lyric on the album delves deeply into his psyche, dredging up sorrow, regret, pain...
 Yup, this is full-on miserablist stuff, but by God, it works!
 Hammill credits himself with 'one flight of Mellotrons', which come blasting in halfway through Easy To Slip Away (namechecking Mike and Susie from VdGG's Refugees), with a highly effective string part, close to distortion.
 Not a Mellotron album as such, but essential listening for progressive rock fans who wish to dive below the surface.

-The Silent Corner & the Empty Stage is more of the same, unsurprisingly, although track lengths are increasing, with album closer A Louse Is Not A Home topping the twelve-minute mark.
-There's very little drumming on the album, which sounds slightly odd until you get used to it, but it actually tends to give the rest of the instruments space to breathe, without having to compete with the relentless rhythm the whole time.
-Two 'Tron tracks this time round; opener Modern has string chords here and there, while Wilhelmina has more of the same, but much more so, and what could be something from the 'Tron brass family.
+The Silent Corner & the Empty Stage is more of the same, unsurprisingly, although track lengths are increasing, closer A Louse Is Not A Home topping the twelve-minute mark.
+There's very little drumming on the album, which sounds slightly odd until you get used to it, but it gives the rest of the instruments space to breathe, without having to compete with the relentless rhythm the whole time.
+Two Mellotron tracks this time round; opener Modern has string chords here and there, while Wilhelmina has more of the same, but much more so. not to mention what could be something from the Mellotron brass family.
 Saxes?
 I'd be surprised, because VdGG's David Jackson tends to deal with that end of things on Hammill's albums.
 Whatever.
-Another classic Hammill album, anyway.
 In Camera ups the intensity stakes yet again, with an excellent multi-monosynth arrangement on (No More) The Sub-Mariner and Hammill's most out-there piece ever, the second half of the lengthy Gog/Magog sequence that closes the album.
 Side one closes with Faint-Heart & The Sermon, layered in Mellotron strings, with cellos on the intro; a real tour-de-force on every front.

 Official site